The Stellar decomposition: A compact representation for simplicial complexes and beyond: Introduction

-The main contributions of this work are: \begin{compactitem} \item The formal theoretical definition of a Stellar decomposition over \emph{Canonical Polytope (CP) complexes}, a class of cell complexes that includes simplicial and cubical complexes of arbitrary dimension, as well as cells in the finite element 'zoo', such as 2D polygons and 3D pyramids and triangle prisms. \item The definition of the \emph{Stellar tree} as a concrete realization of the Stellar decomposition for spatially embedded complexes.
+\paragraph{Contributions} The contributions of this work include: \begin{compactitem} \item The formal theoretical definition of a Stellar decomposition over \emph{Canonical Polytope (CP) complexes}, a class of cell complexes that includes simplicial and cubical complexes of arbitrary dimension, as well as cells in the finite element `zoo', such as polygons, pyramids and prisms. \item The definition of the \emph{Stellar tree} as a concrete realization of the Stellar decomposition for spatially embedded complexes.
 The decomposition in a Stellar tree is based on a hierarchical spatial index with a simple tuning parameter to facilitate balancing storage and performance needs. \item The definition of \emph{Sequential Range Encoding (SRE)}, a compact encoding for the entities indexed by each region of the decomposition.
-When applied to CP complexes reindexed by the spatial decomposition of a Stellar tree, SRE yields compressed Stellar trees with only a small overhead relative to the original CP complex.
-As demonstrated in Section~\ref{sec:storage}, these results extend to a broad range of CP complexes.
-Compressed Stellar trees are competitive with state-of-the-art topological data structures for triangle and tetrahedral complexes and offer significant improvements for other CP complexes, especially over data structures for general simplicial complexes in 3D and higher dimensions. \item A streaming mesh processing paradigm for applications defined on a Stellar tree, where the necessary topological relations can be efficiently generated on demand and cached for repeated processing.
-As a proxy for larger applications, we describe how the Stellar tree can be used to generate popular existing topological data structures.
-In addition to faster generation times, the reduced memory requirements of a Stellar tree enable generating these data structures even on machines with limited resources. \end{compactitem}
+When applied to CP complexes reindexed by the spatial decomposition of a Stellar tree, SRE yields compressed Stellar trees with only a small overhead relative to the original CP complex's cells. \end{compactitem}